-The Popsicle stick scarecrow magnet and pumpkin magnet have gone so viral that I knew Popsicle stick crafts were a hit this year.
-So of course we are back today with another great Popsicle stick craft for our Crafting with Kids! project.
+So of course, we are back today with another great Popsicle stick craft for our Crafting with Kids series.
 This one is a wickedly cute popsicle stick witch of the non-scary variety.

 1. Start off by using Elmer’s glue to glue on your craft sticks, 8 of them, to your cardstock or cardboard.
 Make sure that you cut your backing so that it’s not longer or wider than the popsicle sticks.